Services

 We build on what you already have

-Going native does not mean discarding your existing product.
-For React-based apps (Lovable, Base44, Bolt), we port business logic, hooks, and REST API code to React Native rather than rewriting it.
-For FlutterFlow apps, we continue from the generated Flutter codebase after refactoring.
-Your user data, accounts, and back-end integrations stay in place.
-The native app connects to what you already have, often via Supabase, Firebase, or a thin REST API layer in front of your existing database.
+A rebuild does not mean discarding your product.
+For web-first apps built in React (Lovable, Base44, Bolt), we port the business logic, hooks, and API code into a production Next.js or React codebase.
+For mobile, React-based apps move to React Native and FlutterFlow projects continue from their generated Flutter code after refactoring.
+Your user data, accounts, and back-end integrations stay in place, connected via Supabase, Firebase, or a thin API layer in front of your existing database.

 Icon